LED Time Circuits

 - Speaker for sound effects (and music!)

 - Numeric keypad and 5 lit buttons (the white enter button is possibly

 the only one used in the movie, I assign functions to the others).

 Time entry is similar to that in the movie, with the addition

 of a cursor as otherwise it is easy to lose your place (even better

 would be to put the date as you enter it, but that doesn't look

 as cool).
 Also need error handling for invalid dates.

 - Flux capactior.
-Will look vaguely like the movie version though
+Looks vaguely like the movie version though

 - Meter display, with one analog, one red/digital and one